sshushliapin/blog/_posts/2019-12-25-switching-from-fakedb-to-mocks.md

 }
 ```

-From now on, for all the tests that requres Sitecore classes, the `[DefaultAutoData]` attribute should be used.
+From now on, for all the tests that requires Sitecore classes, the `[DefaultAutoData]` attribute should be used.

 ### Setting up AutoFixture: Item